khofstadter/rheaquienart.com/README.md

 # rheaquienart.com
-this is a temp website
+this is a temp website;
+old site to migrate is : http://rq-lightart.com/

+thanks, k